Capital punishment in Belarus: Legislation

-The death penalty may be imposed for preparation or attempted terrorism, but not for other crimes.
+Capital punishment may be imposed for preparation or attempted terrorism, but not for other crimes.

 Capital punishment cannot be imposed on individuals under 18 years of age, those over 65, or on women.
-When a mental disorder is diagnosed that deprives the condemned person of the ability to understand their actions, the death penalty isn't executed.
+When a mental disorder is diagnosed that deprives the condemned person of the ability to understand their actions, the death penalty is not executed.

-The death penalty isn't applied if a pre-trial cooperation agreement is reached.
+The death penalty is not applied if a pre-trial cooperation agreement is reached.
 The Prosecutor General must review petitions for these agreements.

 This letter was sent in 2012 to the mother of one of the perpetrators of the 2011 Minsk Metro bombing to notify her that her son had been executed.

 Should the statute of limitations for the crime of a person sentenced to death expire, the court shall review the case.
 If the court does not find grounds to acquit the individual, the death penalty shall be commuted to imprisonment.

 Death penalty criminal cases are presided over at first instance by a panel of one judge and two people's assessors, chosen from the general population.

 The death penalty can only be imposed on a defendant found guilty by a unanimous decision of all judges.

 Executions are carried out non-publicly by shooting.
 Each condemned person is executed separately.

 A prosecutor, a representative of the correctional facility, and a medical professional must be present at the execution.
 The medical professional confirms the death of the condemned.

 After an execution, the facility administration notifies the sentencing court, which informs one of the deceased's close relatives.
 The body is not released for burial, and the burial place is not disclosed, a practice the UNHRC believes violates Article 7 of the International Covenant on Civil and Political Rights, and which the OSCE considers a violation of the Copenhagen Declaration, to both of which Belarus is a signatory.

-The death penalty may be commuted to life imprisonment through a presidential pardon.
+The president may commute a death sentence to life imprisonment.

-In 2004, the Constitutional Court of Belarus ruled that the President or the National Assembly held the authority to suspend or abolish the death penalty without requiring a new referendum.
-This interpretation was reaffirmed in 2010 by the Court's Head and is also shared by the Council of Europe.
+In 2004, the Constitutional Court of Belarus ruled that the President or the National Assembly could suspend or abolish the death penalty without a new referendum.
+This interpretation was supported in 2010 by the Court's Head and is also shared by the Council of Europe.